PotatoBite/collector/README.md

-This project is closed due a design flaw that will prevent us to achieve our goals( i.e: hard to manage tangled dependencies ) and we though could be easily fixed but ultimately decided to start a fresh project with a better design and probably independency of cmake.
+🧱 This project was closed due a design flaw that will prevent us to achieve our goals( i.e: hard to manage tangled dependencies ) and we though could be easily fixed but ultimately decided to start a fresh project with a better design and probably independency of cmake.

+⚠️ Reopened due to missing alternatives to our liking, the design flaws still exists.

 Use only in small non very extendible projects or for fast prototyping.